happystache/project1-skeleton/readme.md

 - **AI-Generated Cards**:
   Each of the example cards for these locations was meticulously crafted by the website designer using advanced AI techniques, adding a modern, creative touch to the design.

 ## Contact

 - **Address**:
   Mythical Retreats
   123 Mythical Retreat Blvd
-Fantasty City, 12345
+  Fantasy City, 12345

 - **Email**:
    info@mythical-retreats.co